September 17, 2021

 Knowledge, Skills and Abilities

 Bachelor’s degree in Business Administration, Accounting or a related field required.
-Master’s degree preferred.
-CPA (Certified Public Accountant) certification preferred.
-Minimum of five years’ experience in business management, preferably within small to mid-size organizations, including supervisory experience.
+Master’s degree and CPA (Certified Public Accountant) certification preferred.
+Minimum of five years’ experience in business management, preferably within small to mid-size organizations, including five years' supervisory experience.
 Experience with a Native American Tribal organization and/or not-for-profit agency desirable.
 Individual must possess excellent verbal and written communication skills; professional demeanor and appearance; problem solving skills; ability to manage time effectively; self-motivation skills; works effectively under pressure; ability to build positive working relationships with both internal and external customers; ability to interact professionally with a wide variety of people.
 Individual must be able to understand and fully explain technical data and information.
 Must be able to prepare and balance budgets; compose business reports; possess knowledge of labor law; possess knowledge of payroll compliance; and coach and counsel employees.

 Great Lakes Inter-Tribal Council (GLITC) is an equal opportunity employer applying Native American Preference as defined in Title 25, U.S. Code, Section 44-66 and 47, and fully subscribes to the principles of Equal Employment Opportunity.
 It is the policy of GLITC to provide employment, compensation and other benefits related to employment based on qualifications of the job applied for, without regard to race, color, religion, national origin, age, sex, veteran status or disability, or any other basis prohibited by federal or state law.
 As an equal opportunity employer, GLITC intends to comply fully with all federal and state laws and the information requested on this application will not be used for any purpose prohibited by law.
 Disabled applicants may request a needed accommodation from the representative of the Human Resource Department, PO Box 9 Lac Du Flambeau, WI 54538 or phone (715) 588-1069 or (800) 872-7207